HeySkidee/practice/README.md

 I don't wanna be in jabalpur.
 I wanna level up so hard. no shit around me.

 I know material shit means nothing. but i don't wanna just talk about being highly successful.
 I wanna be successful. idc imma grind like a demon till 24.

+Just tell me what to finish.
+I start and do that. no lame ass comfort shit.